Apply Now

 A tornado warning is issued when a tornado is imminent.
 When a tornado warning is issued, seek safe shelter immediately.

-• Move to interior hallways and small interior rooms (e.g., bathrooms, closets, etc.)
+• Move to interior hallways and small interior rooms such as bathrooms or closets.

-• Get under a sturdy piece of furniture if possible (e.g., tables, desks)
+• Get under a sturdy piece of furniture if possible.

 • Evacuate damaged buildings immediately.
 Do not re-enter until declared safe by the authorities.